(See also Overview of Rickettsial and Related Infections.)

 The disease is mild; no deaths have been reported.

-Treatment is doxycycline 100 mg po bid for 5 days or ciprofloxacin 750 mg po bid for 5 days.
+Treatment is doxycycline 100 mg orally twice a day for 5 days or ciprofloxacin 750 mg orally twice a day for 5 days.

 For prophylaxis, mouse harborages must be destroyed, and the vector controlled by residual insecticides.